Source code for darts.utils.torch

 @property def mc_dropout_enabled(self) -> bool: # mc dropout is only activated on `PLForecastingModule.on_predict_start()` # otherwise, it is activated based on the `model.training` flag. return self._mc_dropout_enabled or self.training

-[docs]def random_method(decorated: Callable[..., T]) -> Callable[..., T]: """Decorator usable on any method within a class that will provide an isolated torch random context.
-The decorator will store a `_random_instance` property on the object in order to persist successive calls to the RNG Parameters ---------- decorated A method to be run in an isolated torch random context. """ # check that @random_method has been applied to a method. raise_if_not( _is_method(decorated), "@random_method can only be used on methods.", logger ) @wraps(decorated) def decorator(self, *args, **kwargs) -> T: if "random_state" in kwargs.keys(): self._random_instance = check_random_state(kwargs["random_state"]) elif not hasattr(self, "_random_instance"): self._random_instance = check_random_state( randint(0, high=MAX_NUMPY_SEED_VALUE) ) with fork_rng(): manual_seed(self._random_instance.randint(0, high=MAX_TORCH_SEED_VALUE)) return decorated(self, *args, **kwargs) return decorator
+[docs] def random_method(decorated: Callable[..., T]) -> Callable[..., T]: """Decorator usable on any method within a class that will provide an isolated torch random context.
+The decorator will store a `_random_instance` property on the object in order to persist successive calls to the RNG Parameters ---------- decorated A method to be run in an isolated torch random context. """ # check that @random_method has been applied to a method. if not _is_method(decorated): raise_log(ValueError("@random_method can only be used on methods."), logger) @wraps(decorated) def decorator(self, *args, **kwargs) -> T: store_instance = False random_instance = None if "random_state" in kwargs.keys() and kwargs["random_state"] is not None: # get random state from model constructor or `predict()` random_instance = check_random_state(kwargs["random_state"]) if not hasattr(self, "_random_instance"): # store random instance when called from model constructor store_instance = True elif not hasattr(self, "_random_instance"): # get random state for first time from other method store_instance = True random_instance = check_random_state( np.random.randint(0, high=MAX_NUMPY_SEED_VALUE) ) # if no random instance is provided, use the one stored in the class if random_instance is None: random_instance = self._random_instance if store_instance: self._random_instance = random_instance # handle the randomness with fork_rng(): manual_seed(random_instance.randint(0, high=MAX_TORCH_SEED_VALUE)) return decorated(self, *args, **kwargs) return decorator